OktarinTentakel/annex/readme.md

 Of course you can also import `dist` files via a bundler, but in that case you would lose the capability to jump to readable source in your IDE and you would also lose all JSDOC strings.

+Be aware, that all module source code is written in fairly up-to-date ES6, disregarding legacy concerns.
+So, whether you are bundling the modules or using them verbatim, keep the browser support in mind and make sure to set up transpilation during bundling, matching your browser matrix, if necessary.
+All features I'm using are transpilable with [Babel](https://babeljs.io/) and polyfillable with [core-js](https://github.com/zloirock/core-js) (have a look at the gulpfile for a working webpack setup).
+Anything additionally necessary, I've included as a polyfill function in the "polyfills" module (stuff like CustomEvents, which are not included in core-js).

 If you need to use ES5, I also included a monolithic ES5 version in `dist` as a UMD.
 So you can easily load the script with